Cambooya - Wyreema

 Cambooya - Wyreema lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Cambooya-Wyreema's population was around 8911 as of Aug 2025.
-This reflected an increase of 1012 people, a rise of 12.8% since the 2021 Census which reported a population of 7899.
-The change was inferred from the estimated resident population of 8732 in June 2024 and an additional 166 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 39 persons per square kilometer, indicating ample space per person.
-Cambooya-Wyreema's growth of 12.8% since the 2021 census exceeded the non-metro area's 8.6%, as well as the national average, making it a growth leader in the region.
-Interstate migration contributed approximately 57.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on AreaSearch's analysis, Cambooya-Wyreema's population is around 8920 as of Nov 2025.
+This reflects an increase of 1021 people (12.9%) since the 2021 Census, which reported a population of 7899 people.
+The change is inferred from the estimated resident population of 8732 from the ABS as of June 2024 and an additional 169 validated new addresses since the Census date.
+This level of population equates to a density ratio of 39 persons per square kilometer.
+Cambooya-Wyreema's 12.9% growth since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 57.3% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future demographic trends project an above median population growth for locations outside capital cities, with Cambooya-Wyreema expected to expand by 1542 persons to 2041, reflecting a total increase of 15.3% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, an above median population growth of locations outside of capital cities is projected, with the area expected to expand by 1542 persons to 2041 based on the latest population numbers, reflecting an increase of 15.2% in total over the 17 years.

 Frequently Asked Questions - Population